 Mario + Rabbids Kingdom Battle

 Speaking of licensed games that shouldn’t work well, Mario + Rabbids Kingdom Battle was one of the biggest surprises of 2017.
-A turn-based strategy Mario game not created by Nintendo, featuring the hideous Rabbids creatures?
+A turn-based strategy Mario game not created by Nintendo, featuring the hideous Rabbids creatures, sounded weird.
 But somehow, it works, and is still one of the best games on the Nintendo Switch.
-It takes the quirkiness of Mario and the Rabbids and adds challenging grid-based gameplay, that almost feels like XCOM, without the grittiness.
+It takes the quirkiness of Mario and the Rabbids and adds challenging grid-based gameplay that almost feels like XCOM, without the grittiness.
 Battle through four worlds as you enjoy the breezy graphics.
-But don’t be fooled by the colorful visuals — you’ll need to play smart to get through this one — an unexpected surprise to experienced gamers who love the Mario series.
+But don’t be fooled by those colorful visuals — you’ll need to play smart to get through this one — an unexpected surprise to experienced gamers who love the Mario series.

 Beyond Good & Evil

 Who knows if we’ll ever get Beyond Good & Evil 2.
 In the meantime, we can still enjoy the original Beyond Good & Evil — a game that is still fondly remembered 17 years later.
 It’s a classic involving the story of martial artists and investigative journalist Jade, whose story continues to captivate Beyond Good & Evil fans.
 It’s also a game that expertly melds stealth mechanics, beautiful visuals, and smart puzzles, with an overarching rustic European style that ties everything together.
 The art direction alone makes it pop and with such a breadth of gameplay styles packed into it, there’s hardly a dull moment.
-It certainly looks and feels like a game from its era, and while of those mechanics might not have aged as well, Beyond Good & Evil is still a classic.
+It certainly looks and feels like a game from its era, and while those mechanics might not have aged as well, Beyond Good & Evil is still a classic.